MuKonqi/grelintb/README.md

 - Creating (only for notes), editing, renaming, restoring (only for notes), deleting notes and documents.
 ### Store
 - Packages (DEB / RPM / EOPKG / Pacman and Flatpak): Searching, installing, reinstalling, uninstalling and updating recommend or any packages.
-- Desktop Environments, Window Managers & Compotisors: Installing, reinstalling, uninstalling and updating some desktop environemtns and window managers.
+- Desktop Environments, Window Managers & Compotisors: Installing, reinstalling, uninstalling and updating some desktop environemtns, window managers and compotisors.
-- Scripts: Updating all packages, synchronizing distribution (only for APT & DPKG / DNF), cleaning package cache (only for APT & DPKG / DNF / EOPKG / Pacman), removing unnecessary packages, fixing broken dependencies (only for APT & DPKG / Pacman), repairing Flatpak installation (only for Flatpak), showing history, listing installed packages and listing leaves (only for DNF).
+- Scripts (APT & DPKG / DNF / EOPKG / Pacman and Flatpak): Updating all packages, synchronizing distribution (only for APT & DPKG / DNF), cleaning package cache (only for APT & DPKG / DNF / EOPKG / Pacman), removing unnecessary packages, fixing broken dependencies (only for APT & DPKG / Pacman), repairing Flatpak installation (only for Flatpak), showing history, listing installed packages and listing leaves (only for DNF).
 - Systemd Services: Getting the status of any service or enabling, disabling, starting and stopping it.
 ### Tools
 - Configuring Bashrc and Zshrc.